Chip-L/jsCodeQuiz/README.md

 I started with pseudocode: [jsCodeGame-Pseudocode.txt](./assets/misc/jsCodeGame-Pseudocode.txt)

 I had a hard time with getting the JSON that I used to store the questions in to work properly.
 I couldn't get it to import the file without adding extra overhead.
-But the object I stored wouldn't escape '\n' and '\"' charcters correctly so I substitued those characters with placeholders and then swapped them back out when I was displaying the lines in HTML.
+But the object I stored wouldn't escape '\n' and '\"' characters correctly so I substituted those characters with placeholders and then swapped them back out when I was displaying the lines in HTML.
 I actually went back and ditched the JSON for the questions and just made a giant array of manually entered questions.

 The rest of the work was pretty smooth.
 I had fun with formatting.
 The pages are all responsive.
 I found some fun code to work with for CSS formatting.

 I wanted to add a screen that listed the correct answers along with how the answers were entered.
-I also intended to shuffle the questions and the answers so that they weren't the same everytime, but I ran out of time and they weren't requirements.
+I also intended to shuffle the questions and the answers so that they weren't the same every time, but I ran out of time and they weren't requirements.

 ## Table of Contents